cncf/kubernetes-community-days/content/organizing-timeline.md

  * Begin to finalize and publish the agenda.
  * Consider creating 1-2 main themes for the event.

-Complete venue walkthrough and detail assessment:
+Complete venue walk through and detail assessment:

 * Confirm actual needs for A/V, signage, projection, wireless network connection, etc.
-* Identify any potential venue troublespots and begin to plan to deal with them
+* Identify any potential venue trouble spots and begin to plan to deal with them
 * Create event registration page:
 * Use Eventbrite to create your registration page.
 Note: Eventbrite will not release the funds collected for the event until 5 days after the event so plan finances accordingly.
 * Be sure to add in the demographic questions to the registration page listed above.